 Most NRA sites and services are intended for general audiences and do not knowingly collect any personal information from children under 13 years of age.
 We are committed to complying fully with the Children's Online Privacy Protection Act of 1998.
 Of course, the NRA also encourages parents to discuss privacy issues with their children.

 We compile lists for communications and marketing purposes.
 We will provide that information to NRA affinity partners who we believe provide goods and/or services that might be useful to NRA members.
 Contracts with these companies require them to keep the member information strictly confidential and prohibit them from using it for any other purpose.
 You may ask us to remove you from the lists by: (1) emailing from our Contact Us page; (2) calling us at 1-800-672-3888; or (3) writing to us at National Rifle Association of America, 11250 Waples Mill Road; Fairfax, VA 22030.
 We do not provide member information to telemarketers, mailing list brokers, or other companies that are not offering NRA-endorsed services or benefits.
 Third parties do not collect personally identifiable information about the online activities of individuals who visit NRA sites.
+Any text messaging originator opt-in data and consent will not be shared with any third parties.

 The NRA online network utilizes a standard technology called a "cookie" to collect information about how our sites are used.
 Cookies are small strings of text stored on your computer's hard drive by a Web server.
 For example, session cookies identify your computer during a particular session to track the items you have placed in your "shopping cart" during a visit to our online stores.